Montessori Comparison

 Mixed age grouping

-Child works as long as he wishes on chosen project
+The Child works as long as he wishes on the chosen project.

-Child spots own errors from feedback of material
+The child spots his errors from feedback on material

 Multi-sensory materials for physical exploration

-at will (yet not disturb work of others); group work is
+A child can work where he chooses, move around, and talk at will (yet not disturb the work of others); group work is a voluntary

 Group and individual instruction